 Cryoablation: A New Treatment Option for Breast Cancer

-Talking about cryoablation and the idea of “freezing” a tumor to stop cancerous activity could very well seem to be something out of the science fiction world.
+Talking about cryoablation and the idea of “freezing” a tumor to stop cancerous activity could very well seem to be something out of science fiction.

-The results we are seeing today, however, are as hopeful as they are positive.
+The results we’re seeing today, however, are as hopeful as they are positive.

 This is both a straightforward approach and a sophisticated one.
 A trained radiologist only needs to insert a small needle probe through the skin of the chest.